AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - added a new planetary fly-by mission example using a custom Spice translational file and attitude pointing modes :ref:`scenarioFlybySpice`
 - added a new asteroid arrival mission example with attitude pointing modes :ref:`scenarioAsteroidArrival`
+- added a new scenario :ref:`scenarioTwoChargedSC` illustrating how to apply the MSM spacecraft charging model to a relative motion simulation

 Version 2.1.1 (Dec.
 15, 2021)